SWIFTSIM/swiftsimio/docs/source/visualisation/volume_render.rst

 Rotations
 ---------

-Rotations of the box prior to slicing are provided in a similar fashion to the :mod:`swiftsimio.visualisation.projection` sub-module, by using the :mod:`swiftsimio.visualisation.rotation` sub-module.
+Rotations of the box prior to volume rendering are provided in a similar fashion to the :mod:`swiftsimio.visualisation.projection` sub-module, by using the :mod:`swiftsimio.visualisation.rotation` sub-module.
 To rotate the perspective prior to slicing a ``rotation_center`` argument in :meth:`render_gas` needs to be provided, specifying the point around which the rotation takes place.